Joshua Nkomo: Politics 1947–1964

 After returning to Bulawayo in 1947, he became a trade unionist for black railway workers and rose to the leadership of the Railway Workers Union and then to leadership of the Southern Rhodesian chapter of the African National Congress.
 In 1953 he ran for Parliament in the first federal election, although he lost.
-The Southern Rhodesian ANC branch became the Southern Rhodesia African National Congress (SRANC)), and in 1957 Nkomo was elected chairman.
+The Southern Rhodesian ANC branch became the Southern Rhodesia African National Congress (SRANC), and in 1957 Nkomo was elected chairman.
 Nkomo was out of the country in 1959 when SRANC was banned, its property confiscated, and many of its leaders arrested.

 On 1 January 1960, the National Democratic Party (NDP) was founded by Nkomo and others from the SRANC leadership to succeed the banned SRANC, and adopted their goals and organizational structure, as well as subsuming their membership.
 That year he became president of the NDP with the support of Robert Mugabe.
 The NDP was banned in December 1961 by the Rhodesian government.

-Nkomo immediately formed the Zimbabwe African Peoples Union (ZAPU) together with Tichafa Samuel Parirenyatwa, Ndabaningi Sithole, Robert Mugabe, and others.
+Nkomo immediately formed the Zimbabwe African Peoples Union (ZAPU) together with Samuel Parirenyatwa, Ndabaningi Sithole, Robert Mugabe, and others.
 That party was also banned by the Rhodesian white minority government nine months later in September 1962.

 ZAPU split in 1963 with Sithole and Mugabe taking their supporters and forming the Zimbabwe African National Union (ZANU).
 While some have claimed this split was due to ethnic tensions, more accurately the split was motivated by the failure of Sithole, Mugabe, Takawira and Malianga to wrest control of ZAPU from Nkomo.
 ZAPU would remain a multi-ethnic party right up until independence.